-When you submit a script to the BBC Writersroom, an agent, or a script writing competition, in the first instance, your script will be read and assessed by a professional script reader or script consultant (like myself).
+When you submit a script to the BBC Writersroom, an agent, or a script writing competition, in the first instance, your script will be read and assessed by a professional script reader or UK script consultant (like myself).
 That person will put together a report on the strengths and weaknesses of the script – this report will decide if your script progresses to the next stage or not.

-Often, script readers will an enormous pile of submissions will not read longer that the first 10/15 pages if they sense that the script and the writer isn’t up to professional standard.
+Often, script readers with an enormous pile of submissions will not read longer that the first 10/15 pages if they sense that the script and the writer isn’t up to professional standard.
 Sometimes, this is obvious on the very first page.

 So, I’d always suggest that before you submit your script anywhere you pay for a professional script report or script coverage service.
 That way, you can get an immediate idea of any changes you need to make to the script before submission.

 The very worst thing you can do, is finish your first draft, and then send the script off to the BBC blind – without someone else (who knows what they’re doing – like me) reading it and giving you feedback.